-The fight took place on Oscar’s home-soil in California on March 5th, 1994.
-In front a cheering home crowd, De La Hoya totally out-boxed the Danish southpaw.
+The fight took place on Oscar’s home soil in California on March 5th, 1994.
+In front of a cheering home crowd, De La Hoya out-boxed the Danish southpaw.

-Scoring a tenth round technical knockout, De La Hoya claimed the coveted belt at the age of just 21.
+De La Hoya scored a tenth-round technical knockout and claimed the coveted belt at just 21.

-In the aftermath of the Campanella victory, an opportunity was seized to move back up to the weight where he had started his career.
-De La Hoya would take on Jorge Paez and fight for the lightweight version of his WBO title.
+After Campanella, he enhanced his weight.
+De La Hoya would then take on Jorge Paez for the lightweight version of his WBO title.

-Just four months after claiming the super-featherweight version, he totally overwhelmed the experienced 29 year-old ex-featherweight champion.
+Four months after claiming the super-featherweight version, he overwhelmed the experienced ex-featherweight ruler.
 De La Hoya picked up his second world title with a second-round KO.

 Two knockout defenses followed in 1994 before De La Hoya easily out-pointed John Molina at the MGM Grand.
-This lead him into a unification battle with IBF lightweight champion Rafeal Ruelas.
+This scenario led him into a unification battle with IBF lightweight champion Rafael Ruelas.

-At 24, Ruelas had an impressive 43 wins from his 44 contest.
+At 24, Ruelas had an impressive 43 wins from his 44 contests.
 The Jalisco man was making the third defense of the title he took from Freddie Pendleton a year earlier.

 De La Hoya was again at his ruthless best, knocking out Ruelas within two rounds to claim the third world title of his career in only his 18th fight as a professional.

 Continuing his career and sensing more accolades, Oscar would immediately give up the IBF version of his title.
 He would instead make two defenses of his WBO Title in 1995.
-One an awesome second-round knockout of Jesse James Leija at Madison Square Garden.
+One was an incredible second-round knockout of Jesse James Leija at Madison Square Garden.

-A routine stoppage of Darryl Tyson in a February 1996 non-title contest brought about a further weight class jump.
-Going face-to-face with his childhood idol was on the cards.
-De La Hoya would battle WBC light-welterweight champion and all-around Mexican legend Julio Cesar Chavez at Caesars Palace in April that year.
+A routine stoppage of Darryl Tyson in a February 1996 non-title contest brought about a weight class jump: going face-to-face with his childhood idol was on the cards.
+De La Hoya would battle WBC light-welterweight champion and all-around Mexican legend Julio Cesar Chavez at Caesars Palace in April.

 Chavez was a Mexican national hero, with only one loss in 98 bouts.
-Not to mention five world titles behind him and bags of guile with experience in abundance.
+Not to mention Chavez had five world titles behind him and bags of guile with abundant experience.

-The 34-year-old superstar was being touted as the toughest test of De La Hoya’s career to date.
+The 34-year-old superstar was supposed to be the toughest test of De La Hoya’s career.

-Oscar had too much speed and power for the one time ‘unbeatable’ Chavez.
+Oscar had too much speed and power for the one-time ‘unbeatable’ Chavez.
 And after the doctor took a look at his blood-stained face, referee Joe Cortez waved the fight off to crown Oscar the winner.
-In the process adding the WBC title at 140lbs to his growing belt collection.
+He added the WBC title at 140lbs to his growing belt collection.

-Every weight Oscar moved up seemed to just make him bigger and stronger.
-The extra five pounds almost added an extra layer of muscle to De La Hoya which must have un-nerved his opponents.
+Every weight Oscar moved up seemed to make him bigger and stronger.
+The extra five pounds almost added an extra layer of muscle to De La Hoya, which must have unnerved his opponents.

-Gonzalez proved a real tough customer though.
-He Oscar the distance for only the second time in his career.
-Even though the judges handed De La Hoya an easy points victory and his 23rd career win.
+Gonzalez proved a real demanding customer, though.
+He took Oscar the distance for only the second time in his career, even though the judges handed out an easy points victory and a 23rd career win.

 Whitaker had only lost once in a contentious split decision.
 ‘Sweet Pea’ was also the first man to stop Julio Cesar Chavez from winning a fight at the height of his powers.